RULE I – Nominations and Elections

 RULE X – Amendments

 Amendments to these Bylaws may be proposed by the Executive Committee or by petition of any fifteen (15) members presented to the Executive Committee at least one hundred (100) days before the annual meeting.
-All proposed amendments shall be distributed to the membership by the Secretary at least sixty (60) days before the annual meeting with or without recommendations of the Executive Committee.
-Voting shall be by postal or secure internet ballot and such ballots must be posted to the Secretary at least thirty (30) days before the annual meeting.
+All proposed amendments shall be distributed to the membership by the Secretary at least thirty (30) days before the General Assembly with or without recommendations of the Executive Committee.
+Voting shall be by secure internet ballot and a voting period of at least thirty (30) days shall be allowed.
 The approval of at least two-thirds of the members of the Society who vote upon the proposed amendment shall be necessary for its passage.

 No amendment shall be made to the Bylaws which shall cause the Society to cease to be a Charity-at-law.